Postgres ON DELETE CASCADE - A Guide

 Finally, this is how the lecturers table will look like in DbVisualizer after the query has been executed:

 Great!
-We’ve been able to implement and test the ON DELETE CASCADE feature and with the help of DbVisualizer, we’ve observed what goes on within the tables when the feature is implemented.
-Let’s bore down to studying some of the corner cases in using the ON DELETE CASCADE feature in Postgres.
+We have been able to implement and test the ON DELETE CASCADE feature and with the help of DbVisualizer, observed what goes on within the tables when the feature is implemented.

 Does ON DELETE CASCADE Always Help?
 Corner Cases